River Lee: Tidal area

 Estuarine tributaries include the Glashaboy River, passing Glanmire (main tributaries the Black Brook, Cloghnageshee River and Butterstown River), the Douglas or Tramore River (joined by the Trabeg River as it flows into the Douglas Channel, its estuary) which drains parts of the southern city, Owennacurra River (joined by the Dungurney River at Midleton), and the Owenaboy River almost at the final mouth of the outer Lee estuary (the Liberty Stream joins this river, with significant flows from Cork Airport).

 Recreation

 Recreation activities on the Lee include sailing, swimming, kayaking, water skiing.
 Several rowing clubs are based on the Lee including the "Lee Rowing Club", "Shandon Boat Club" and “Cork Boat Club”.
 Naomhoga Chorcai is also based on the Marina, and is Ireland's largest Currach (traditional canvas fishing boat) rowing club.
 Angling is also common from the banks of the Lee Fields.

 Flooding

 Tidal considerations, combined with low-lying urban developments, and later dam management contribute to repeated flooding events on the Lee.
-For example, specific streets in Cork city centre have been affected by floods more than 100 times since the mid-19th century.
+Specific streets in Cork city centre have been affected by floods more than 100 times since the mid-19th century.